- February 13, 2013

 - Financial Controls – to avoid errors, fraud and theft

-- Payroll – Payroll is a critical role of the accounting department and includes making sure all employees are paid accurately and timely.
+- Payroll – Payroll is a critical function of the accounting department and includes making sure all employees are paid accurately and timely.
 In addition, proper tax is assessed and tax payments are on time with state and federal government agencies.

 - Reporting and Financial Statements – The primary reason you collect data properly in your accounting software is to prepare financial reports that can be used for budgeting, forecasting and other decision making processes.
 In addition, these and other reports are needed for communication to investors, banks and other professionals that play a role in the growth of your business.